saipan17/Java-Programss/README.md

 17.Write a program to check wheater a given a number is prime or not ?

-18.Write a program to find the factorial of a given number ?
+18.Write a program to find the factorial of a given number using java8 ?

 19.Write a program to find the largest number among three number using ternary operator ?